 Our local funding partner, Time for Lime offers all long-term volunteers (minimum 1 month stay) a free cooking class, staff prices at the bar and a 50% discount on food at the restaurant.
 That’s three more good reasons to come and help.

 The contribution towards volunteering at Lanta Animal Welfare is:

 This now includes two delicious and balanced homemade meals everyday Monday to Friday!
 (Further details in the information pack)

-Served at our acclaimed restaurant on the beach - just 5 minutes from the shelter - everything is vegetarian / vegan friendly and we will always try to accommodate allergies.
+Served on site between 12pm - 2pm, everything is vegetarian / vegan friendly and we will always try to accommodate allergies.

-For lunch, choose from two of our favourite homecooked dishes, changing regularly (and just wait until you try the pasta pesto with Thai basil and cashew nuts - you’ll be damned!!)
+For lunch we provide you with some of our favourite vegan home-cooked dishes, changing regularly (and just wait until you try the pasta pesto with Thai basil and cashew nuts - yummy!!)